 Cash and Carry (CNC) is used for delivery-based trading of equity.
 Using CNC order, you will not get any leverage, nor will your position be auto squared off.
-In CNC order You will not be able to sell stock without holding the stock in your DEMAT account.
+In a CNC order, You will not be able to sell stock without holding the stock in your DEMAT account.

 Note: CNC is just a product code.
-If you use CNC order to buy and sell a stock on the same day, it will still be considered as an intraday order.
+If you use a CNC order to buy and sell a stock on the same day, it will still be considered an intraday order.